ShihanZENG/Awesome-DSDO/README.md

 ## Learn Python
 According to the 2024 Developer Survey (Stack Overflow, 2024)(https://survey.stackoverflow.co/2024/technology#most-popular-technologies-language), Python is ranked No.3 as one of the most used programming languages in the developer community.
 Specifically, this survey revealed that Python is also the most learned coding language, which reflects the high demand of Python in the market.

 Learning a new programming language requires long-term commitment.
-Building a good foundation at the very beginning and keeping up on practicing would be the key to the success.
+Building a good foundation at the very beginning and keeping up on practicing would be the key to success.
 Here are some suggestions for you to learn Python, along with different resources.

 **If this is the first time you learn Python, I would suggest you start with the recommended book and eBM Python Bootcamp material designed by Jordan.**
 - eBM Python Bootcamp: To be released on week 4 of eBF.
 Stay tuned.